 Frank Says: "Working on your jump shots and worried about damaging your cloth?
 You have to check out Stefano Pelinga's Cloth Shields.
 They're designed to protect your cloth against tears and burn marks while practicing."

 Your stick elevation angle is an important piece of the puzzle.
 Most players I see elevate their stick more steeply than necessary.
 I think this comes from watching the trick shot pros doing extreme things.
 If you think about it, you'll see that as you elevate more steeply, you're hitting more on top of the ball, so it gets progressively harder to break the friction with the cloth.
 To get backspin, you must break the friction.
 This is easier as you elevate less.
 To get follow, you have to hit above the pearl, but not so far above it that the ball fails to jump.
 Again, as your stick angle gets flatter, this gets easier.

-The McDermott cueball is a visual aid, designed to help you find the combination of stick angle and cueball aim point that will yield jump-draw, jump-stun, or jump-follow.
 Given that you say you're only clearing the blocking ball half of the time, I'd suggest you keep working on basic jumping for a while before expecting to be precise enough to manage jump-draw and jump-follow.
 And try less stick elevation.
 If elevating less doesn't work, you may need a better jump cue.

 One more tip for jumping.
 It's the opposite of what your testosterone wants you to do.
 Don't muscle the shot.
 The lighter the grip, the better the flight.
 Try it and see for yourself.

 With over 3,000 pool cues, pool cue cases and billiards accessories, it's no wonder that PoolDawg is the pool player's best friend.